ihh/funkscene/README.md

 	#SCENE
 	 You are in the scullery.
 	 #IF got_knife #THEN
 	  "Hey!
-You!
-Girl with the knife!" says the Cook.
+You with the knife!" says the Cook.
 	  #// The following line will not work; you can't use a #GOSUB in an #IF block
 	  #GOSUB carrot_chopping_side_quest
 	  Well, that was fun.